 - newspapers and magazines for both students and parents to enjoy;

 The Secondary Campus Library

 IST's Secondary Library, as with most modern libraries, serves multiple uses.
 The two-story space allows for areas where students can check reference materials and conduct research as well as work independently or collaboratively.
 There is always a puzzle that needs solving!
 The library provides a place for students to socialize after school and to take advantage of:

 - 26,000 volumes of fiction, non-fiction, reference materials, magazines, and audiobooks;

 - wireless internet and iMacs for community use;

 - Britannica Online, EBSCO, JSTOR, Questia and other online research resources;

 - holiday hours; and,

-Parents are welcome to get a library account to check out books and magazines as well.
+Parents are welcome to get a library account to check out books.

 Child protection is extremely important.
 IST’s Child Protection Policy (Section 7.15 >>) together with procedures to verify the previous employment for new job applicants is part of our commitment to ensure all members of the IST community are informed and educated regarding symptoms of child abuse for the protection of all of our students.